Your overall health is directly related to the health of the planet

 Everything is connected

 The clock is ticking.
-It is estimated we might have a slim 10 years to avert the worst impact of climate change.
+Scientists estimated we might have a slim 10 years to avert the worst impact of climate change.
 How does one do that?
 To stand a chance, we need to keep 80% of known fossil fuel reserves in the ground.
-That poses a problem as the Trump administration backs the expansion of pipelines, drilling and the construction of new wells.
+That poses a problem as the Trump administration backs the expansion of pipelines, drilling, and the construction of new wells.

-This is an interesting YouTube video that explains the current situation on the Arctic National Wildlife Refuge.
+This is an interesting YouTube video that explains the current situation of the Arctic National Wildlife Refuge.
 This place needs to be protected for future generations.

 The Arctic National Wildlife Refuge